TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 89/Psalms 89.35.md

 ---

-Once have I sworn by my holiness: I will not lie unto David:
+Once have I sworn by my holiness, I will not lie to David.